Qualifying For Workers’ Comp In Massachusetts

-Not all workers qualify for workers’ compensation.
-To get benefits, you must meet three qualifications:
+Not all workers qualify for workers’ compensation in Massachusetts.
+To get benefits, you must first meet three criteria:

 - First: Your employer must carry workers’ compensation insurance.
 (For many, this is required by law.)

 - Second: You must be an actual employee — not an independent contractor or volunteer.

 - Third: Your injury or illness must be work-related.

 What about fault?
 Your employer does not need to be at fault for your injuries in order for you to receive benefits.
 Workers’ compensation is a “no fault” system.